Barons Quay & The Northwich Carrying Company (1883-1932)

 Moore & Brock's considerable premises were also used to house their builder's merchant business.
 In 1910 Kelly's Directory of Cheshire carried a substantial advert for the business.

-Its large four-storey warehouse was burnt down quite recently in mysterious, some say suspicious, circumstances.
 Following the discovery in the early 1990s that most land in the area was liable to subside the value of the site was drastically reduced and Moore & Brock ceased trading.

 Northwich

-is underlain by numerous abandoned salt workings and the old Barons Quay
+was underlain by numerous abandoned salt workings and the old Barons Quay

 mine and three others, Witton Bank, Neumann's and Penny's Lane mines were